-If your applications require consistency between multiple persistent disks, you must freeze or unmount all of the file systems on each disk and complete all of the snapshots for those disks before you resume your applications.
-Compute Engine does not guarantee consistency between simultaneous snapshots running on multiple persistent disks.
+If your apps require consistency between multiple persistent disks, you must freeze or unmount all of the file systems on each disk and complete all of the snapshots for those disks before you resume your apps.
+Compute Engine doesn't guarantee consistency between simultaneous snapshots running on multiple persistent disks.

 ext4 to reduce the risk that data is cached without actually being